 As I mentioned, the sand is soft on AMI, so get out there and enjoy it!

-Depending on the time of year you visit, you may see:Manatees, right from the shore!
+Depending on the time of year you visit, you may see Manatees and pods of dolphins right from the shore!
+It never gets old!

-- Turtle Nests.
-From May through October, you may see areas roped off protecting turtle nests.
+From May through October, you may see areas roped off to protect the turtle nests.
 Five different species of turtle visit AMI, including the Loggerhead.
-If you happen to be visiting on a Tuesday in June or July, you can attend the Turtle Talk, which meets at Crosspoint Fellowship Church, at 8605 Gulf Drive in Holmes Beach.
-It's a free 30-minute program to educate visitors on turtle nesting.
-They give out free activity books and turtle tattoos to the kids, too.
-Check out their Facebook page for more info.
 We actually watched a turtle release when we first moved to Florida and it was amazing!

-- Roped-off areas in summer where you can see nesting Black Skimmers, Least Terns and Sanderlings.
+You may also see roped-off areas in summer where you can see nesting Black Skimmers, Least Terns and Sanderlings.
+And flying above your beach chair, you could see bald eagles, osprey, and seagulls.
+Hold tight to that sandwich!

-- Sand Dollars are in the Gulf.
+If you swim out far enough, you might find a Sand Dollar in the Gulf.
 It's fun to dive for them, but please leave them there!
 They are a type of flattened sea urchin and will die if out of the water for more than a minute or so.

 The Visit Florida website has a plethora of information to make your Florida vacation dreams come true.
 Check it out and start planning!